 These programs are designed to encourage individuals to step forward and provide information.

 The Metropolitan Police Department will periodically invite the immediate family members of open homicide cases to join us for a special personal meeting with a homicide detective.

 The Arrest and Criminal History Section, Records Branch, provides police reports and clearances for a small fee.
-Police reports are $3 each (no charge for complainants, their spouses, and parents/guardians).
+There is a $3 fee for all Accident Reports (PD-10s); fees associated with production of an Incident/Offense Report (PD-251) are temporarily waived.
 Police clearances are $7.